AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

      - ('string') 'NOLS'
      - ['AUGLANG','L1','NOLS']
    * - OptBarMode
-     - Adaptive Barrier parameter method to be used by the optimization algorithm.
+     - Adaptive barrier parameter method to be used by the optimization algorithm.
 Set to the LOQO centrality heuristic by default.
 The other option, 'PROBE', is the Mehrotra probing heuristic.
 It can converge in fewer iterations than 'LOQO' in certain circumstances but requires an extra linear solve of the KKT matrix.
        Thus it is typically slower than the LOQO algorithm.
      - (string) 'LOQO'
      - ['LOQO','PROBE']
    * - SoeBarMode
-     - Adaptive Barrier parameter method to be used by the solve algorithm.
+     - Adaptive barrier parameter method to be used by the solve algorithm.
 Set to the 'LOQO' centrality heuristic by default.
 The other option, 'PROBE', is the Mehrotra probing heuristic.
 It can converge in fewer iterations than 'LOQO' in certain circumstances but requires an extra linear solve of the KKT matrix.
        Thus it is typically slower than the 'LOQO' algorithm.
      - (string) 'LOQO'